Urgent, Crisis, and Emergency Information

-If a crisis or emergency occurs during Counseling Center hours, you can contact the Center at 502-852-6585 or come directly to the building.
+If a crisis occurs during Counseling Center hours, you can contact the Center at 502-852-6585 or come directly to the building for an urgent assessment.
 In cases of imminent danger to self or others, please call 911 or ULPD.

 If a crisis or emergency occurs after Counseling Center hours, please contact a crisis hotline or other resource listed below.
 Hotlines will connect you with a crisis counselor who is trained to help you work through your thoughts and feelings and provide follow-up resources.
 The other resources provided offer opportunities to connect you to local Louisville professionals that will help you identify facilities in which you can receive mental health care.

 Hotlines & Additional Resources:

 This 24/7 hotline is a resource offered by a local Louisville agency: Seven Counties Services, Inc. Individuals who are deaf or hard of hearing can call using KY Relay at 711.